sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 To fix "failed to create python3 virtual environment" in mason when trying to install certain cpp things, try apt installing "python3-venv"

+EXPRESSION REGISTER:
+when in INSERT or COMMAND mode, you can use <C-r> to paste the contents of a register. this is useful for copying some stuff, then pasting it into the = command, which will output the numeric result